Nisal-N-Narasinghe/Nisal-N-Narasinghe/README.md

 - 👋 Hi, I’m @Nisal-Narasinghe
 - 👀 I’m interested in ...
 Learning
-- 🌱 I’m currently learning ...programming
+- 🌱 I’m currently learning ...Programming
 - 💞️ I’m looking to collaborate on ...
 IT company
 - 📫 How to reach me ... narasinghenisal24@gmail.com